Tielve/VM/README.txt

 Name: Jonathan Tielve
+vm.c prints the Activation Record, vm2 does not.
 To compile use "gcc -g vm.c" in terminal
-To run use "./a.out input_file.txt" in Linux terminal or "./a.exe input_file.txt" in Windows terminal
+To run use "./a.out input.txt" in Linux terminal or "./a.exe input_file.txt" in Windows terminal